Lawrence Vineyards’ picturesque view of the Royal Slope is outdone in beauty only by what nature beautifully illustrates in the grapes –

 Today, this small farming community is most known for producing a wide variety of crops, thanks to a long growing season, favorable soil types and access to irrigation.
 In addition to wine grapes, the Lawrence farm produces apples, cherries, hay, wheat, dried beans and other crops.

 ABOUT THE ROYAL SLOPE AVA

-Formally petitioned to the federal government in February 2017, if accepted, the Royal Slope AVA will be comprised primarily of the gentle south-facing slopes of an east-west trending range of the Frenchman Hills along the greater Royal Slope area.
+The Royal Slope AVA was established by the federal government in the fall of 2020 to recognize the uniqueness of the area for wine grapes.
+The AVA is comprised primarily of the gentle south-facing slopes of an east-west trending range of the Frenchman Hills along the greater Royal Slope area.